|Image Here via Pinterest|

 I loved this movie!
 Vivian’s photography is fascinating, and raw but at the same time endearing and magical.
 Her “eye” captured life on the street as well as in her own life, and those she cared for.

 Thanks to John Maloof and his tireless work, Vivian Maier is now considered on of the 20th centuries greatest photographer.
-Her work has been shown in Germany, London, New York, France, Chicago and in California and is currently being sold at
+Her work has been shown in Germany, London, New York, France, Chicago and in California.
+You can find more information about Vivian Maier on the official website.
+On Instagram and on Facebook.

 Have you watched this movie?
 Did you find it interesting?
 Do you have any movie recommendations?
 Or books?
 Please share if you do.